Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent

 \section{Introduction}

-Let $f(x)$ be a polynomial in $n$ variables over $\ZZ$ and of degree $d>1$.
-Let $s$ be the dimension of the critical locus of $f_d:\CC^n\to \CC$, where $f_d$ is the degree $d$ homogeneous part of $f$.
+Let $f$ be a polynomial in $n$ variables over $\ZZ$ and of degree $d>1$, and let $s$ be the (complex affine) dimension of the critical locus of the degree $d$ homogeneous part of $f$.
+The main objects of our study are the finite exponential sums from (\ref{eq:fN}) and their estimates in terms of $n$, $d$, and $s$ as in Conjecture \ref{con1} below.
 For any positive integer $N$ and any complex primitive $N$-th root of unity $\xi$, consider the exponential sum

-The work by Grothendieck, Deligne, Katz, Laumon, and others after the Weil Conjectures imply rich results about these sums when $N$ runs over the set of prime number.
-We don't aim to deepen these results.
-Instead we put forward new bounds for these sums for all $N$ with, roughly, a win of a factor $N^{-(n-s)/d}$ on the trivial bound (See Conjecture \ref{con1}).
-We dare to put this forward as a conjecture because we prove a generic case (based on the Newton polyhedron of $f$), as well as the case with no more than $4$ variables, and, the case restricted to those $N$ which are $d+2$-th power free.
-The simplicity of the bounds makes them attractive and useful.
-As we will explain, the bounds go further than two of Igusa's conjectures, namely on exponential sums and on monodromy, and they represent an update of these conjectures in line with recent insights and results.